AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 Interestingly, stablecoins are minted when revenue is accrued.
 The reason for this is that if there is only one borrower borrowing 100 stablecoins at a 1% interest rate, then after a year this borrower needs to repay 101 stablecoins.
 But if only 100 stablecoins have been issued, there's no way for this borrower to repay its debt: as such when accruing revenue from `VaultManager` contracts, the protocol mints stablecoins.
 The logic is that these stablecoins should in some way end up in the market for vault owners to buy them and repay their debt.

 If there is no bad debt, surplus accumulated is split between a reserve and the Governance according to a parameter that can be set by Governance.
-Keepers again are then in charge of pushing the share of the surplus going to governance to a `surplusManager` address, that should distribute them to veANGLE holders as interest, or to other agEUR holders.
+Keepers again are then in charge of pushing the share of the surplus going to governance to a `surplusManager` address, that should take care of distributing them to veANGLE holders as interest, or to other agEUR holders.